eawww/MeetHooks/Outline.md

 This is because the first `setButtonText` enqueues the rerender, but the rerender isn't instantaneous and JavaScript continues execution on this instance of the component.
 So when the second `setButtonText` enqueues a rerender to prepend an 'E' to our scream, it does so after the 'A' is prepended but on the same subsequent render.

 #### Behavior
-- Initial Render
+- 👶Initial Render
   - Stateful values initialized to arguments.
 Are immediately defined.
   - Component function returns JSX built with initial state and props
-  - Render is 🚽flushed and 🎨painted
+  - Render is 🚽flushed
+  - Changes are 🎨painted by browser
   - `set` functions are ready to enqueue rerenders with new state
-- Subsequent Render
+- 🧑Subsequent Render
   - Enqueued state changes are applied to stateful values in the order they were called.
-  - Component function returns JSX built with initial state and props
+  - Component function returns JSX built with new state and props
-  - Render is 🚽flushed and 🎨painted
+  - Render is 🚽flushed
+  - Changes are 🎨painted by browser
   - `set` functions are ready to enqueue rerenders with new state
-- Unmount
+- 👴Unmount
   - Nothing really special happens.
 It just kind of goes away.
+  - Render is 🚽flushed
+  - Changes are 🎨painted by browser

 ### `useEffect( )`